 08:00 – Colours

-Community life on board starts with a short assembly where all crew start their day with announcements about classes, club and activity meetings, birthday celebrations, sea position and weather reports, planned sail maneuvers, and any other community news.
+Community life on board and on land starts with a short assembly where all crew start their day with announcements about classes, club and activity meetings, birthday celebrations, sea position and weather reports, planned sail maneuvers, and any other community news.

 09:00 to 12:00 – Classes and Day Watch

 Each student attends up to 5 scheduled academic classes each day.
 Each class is 80 minutes long.
-Students also partake in 2-hrs of day watch, during which time they work alongside the marine crew to sail and maintain our beautiful tall ship.
+Students also partake in 2-hrs of day watch at sea, during which time they work alongside the marine crew to sail and maintain our beautiful tall ship.

 12:00 to 13:00 – Lunch Time